pousse-cafe/pousse-cafe.github.io/documentation.md

 }
 ```

-``@MessageImplementation`` annotation relates the data implementation to a given event.
+``@MessageImplementation`` annotation links the data implementation to a given event.
 It is used
-[when instantiating a Bounded Context](#run-your-bounded-context).
+[when instantiating a Bundle](#run-your-model).
 Above implementation is serializable which makes
 it suitable for Pousse-Café's internal messaging (``InternalMessaging``).
 This messaging's purpose is testing, it should not be used by production code.